-Inter American University is the largest private university in Puerto Rico.
-Enrollment, in recent years, has been maintained at approximately 44,000 students.
-At the present time, students who go to the Island's private schools attend Inter American University.
+Inter American University is the largest private university system in Puerto Rico.
+Enrollment, in recent years, has been maintained at approximately 42,000 students.
 Inter American University's tradition of public service, the geographical location of its instructional units and its continuing attention to student needs make it especially attractive and accessible to students from all the municipalities of Puerto Rico.
 The increasing availability of both Federal and Commonwealth funds for student financial aid has enabled many students, who otherwise would not have been able to do so, to get a college education.